Hamoudization/AI-Cabin-Price-Predictor/README.md

 # AI Cabin Price Predictor

 Final project for the Building AI course
-by Mohamed Ahmed Hassan
+by Mohamed Ahmed Hamoudi

-Your idea in a nutshell
+## Your idea in a nutshell
+The AI Cabin Price Predictor is a machine learning–based tool that estimates the price of a cabin based on its characteristics...

 The AI Cabin Price Predictor is a machine learning–based tool that estimates the price of a cabin based on its characteristics — such as size, sauna size, distance to a lake, number of bathrooms, and proximity to neighbors.
 It demonstrates how artificial intelligence can learn relationships between property features and prices to support fair, data-driven pricing decisions.